philote/Spirtuum/firebender-memory-bank/activeContext.md

 - Successfully implemented and tested UserPreferencesRepository for storing user preferences
 - Added platform-specific Settings providers for Android and JVM
 - Completed all four parts of Phase 2 with Android-focused implementations
-- Started Phase 3.1: Domain Layer use case implementation
+- Completed Phase 3.1: Domain Layer use case implementation
-- Defined core recipe management use case interfaces
+- Implemented all core recipe management use cases (CRUD, search, filtering)
-- Implemented recipe retrieval and saving use cases with tests
+- Created comprehensive test suite for all use cases
-- Applied TDD approach for all use case implementations
+- Applied TDD approach throughout the implementation
+- Added all use cases to the dependency injection system

 ## Current Focus
-- Continuing with Phase 3.1: Use case implementation
-- Implementing CRUD use case implementations with proper tests
+- Moving to Phase 3.2: Image handling functionality
-- Building use cases for filtering and sorting functionality
+- Planning for image capture and storage
-- Creating reusable test doubles for use case testing
+- Designing image retrieval and caching mechanisms
 - iOS/Desktop implementations deferred until core functionality is complete

 ## Key Decisions